 - The use of insecticide sprays is questionable and may be effective in reducing dust mite only for a short time.

-Medicines for dust mite allergy
+Treatment for dust mite allergy

-If you are unable to avoid dust mite waste (which is difficult to do in New Zealand homes where dust mites thrive), you may need to talk to your doctor about medicines to help control the allergic reactions.
+If you are unable to avoid dust mites (which is difficult to do in New Zealand homes where dust mites thrive), you may need to talk to your doctor about medicines to help control the allergic reactions.
 These are called antihistamines and come in different forms, including tablets, nasal sprays, eye drops and syrups.